 When choosing a printer you should not only take the price as the main factor, but look at the cost of buying replacement cartridges and any papers.
 If applicable try to estimate how much printing you are likely to require this The ongoing consumable costs is where the makers make most of their money and often take a loss on the main units themselves to compete with the competitive market.

-The Size (Footprint) the amount of space the printer takes up is also worth thinking about as the larger models and all-in-ones may not fit on your existing desk.
+The Size (Footprint) the amount of space the printer takes up is also worth thinking about as the larger business models may not fit on your existing desk.
+For most people the units are fairly standard, or would a mobile portable printer be useful?
 Also remember to take into account additional room for trays and paper feeders.

 Printer Resolution is measured in dots per inch (DPI) which is standard for all printer formats.
 DPI is the number of individual dots a printer can print next to each other on a line one inch long.
 The resolution is just one of the factors that determines how good a printers output is, the only real way to check is to visit stores and view test prints so your eye can see what the quality is like.

 Branded Ink Cartridges are how the companies make most of their money as during the printer's lifetime they hope you will have purchased countless cartridges and thrown the empty ones away.
-However you could either re-use these empty cartridges by buying a refill kit which allows you to syringe amounts of ink back into the cartridge.
+And competition between brands as meant the Printer initial unit price has come down to very cheap, I have seen printers on speacial for £20.
+Make sure you re-use these empty cartridges by using a local or printer makers free return scheme, or if you want to try buying a refill kit you can try.
+Many makers now include chips and remove features to try and put people off using refill methods, so do your research first and weigh up the pros and cons.

 In my experience this process does work and can save you a small fortune however it can be messy.
 Results especially on images can sometimes be of a lower quality than a branded or cheaper compatible standard cartridge.